-As digital publishers keep striving to save time and make more money, they are taking a closer look at the value their technology partners bring to the table.
+As digital publishers keep striving to save time and make money, they are taking a closer look at the value their ad-technology partners bring to the table.

-So, how should publishers evaluate the value of their supply partners?
+So, how should publishers evaluate the value of their partners?

-To answer it, we reached out to some of our top publishers for their opinions and polled our ad ops team for their top tips and advice on how publishers can better manage ad inventory and evaluate tech.
+We reached out to some of our top publishers for their opinions.
+We also polled our ad ops team for their best tips and advice on how publishers can better manage ad inventory and evaluate tech.

 1) Take the reins on analysis